Vanadium: Mammals

 Deficiencies in vanadium result in reduced growth in rats.
 The U.S. Institute of Medicine has not confirmed that vanadium is an essential nutrient for humans, so neither a Recommended Dietary Intake nor an Adequate Intake have been established.
-Dietary intake is estimated at 6 to 18 µg/day, with less than 5% absorbed.
+Dietary intake is estimated at 6 to 18 μg/day, with less than 5% absorbed.
 The Tolerable Upper Intake Level (UL) of dietary vanadium, beyond which adverse effects may occur, is set at 1.8 mg/day.

 Research

 Vanadyl sulfate as a dietary supplement has been researched as a means of increasing insulin sensitivity or otherwise improving glycemic control in people who are diabetic.
-Some of the trials had significant treatment effects, but were deemed as being of poor study quality.
+Some of the trials had significant treatment effects but were deemed as being of poor study quality.
 The amounts of vanadium used in these trials (30 to 150 mg) far exceeded the safe upper limit.
 The conclusion of the systemic review was "There is no rigorous evidence that oral vanadium supplementation improves glycaemic control in type 2 diabetes.
 The routine use of vanadium for this purpose cannot be recommended."

-In astrobiology, it has been suggested that discrete vanadium accumulations on Mars could be a potential microbial biosignature, when used in conjunction with Raman spectroscopy and morphology.
+In astrobiology, it has been suggested that discrete vanadium accumulations on Mars could be a potential microbial biosignature when used in conjunction with Raman spectroscopy and morphology.

 Safety

 All vanadium compounds should be considered toxic.
 Tetravalent VOSO4 has been reported to be at least 5 times more toxic than trivalent V2O3.
 The US Occupational Safety and Health Administration (OSHA) has set an exposure limit of 0.05 mg/m3 for vanadium pentoxide dust and 0.1 mg/m3 for vanadium pentoxide fumes in workplace air for an 8-hour workday, 40-hour work week.
 The US National Institute for Occupational Safety and Health (NIOSH) has recommended that 35 mg/m3 of vanadium be considered immediately dangerous to life and health, that is, likely to cause permanent health problems or death.

 Vanadium compounds are poorly absorbed through the gastrointestinal system.
 Inhalation of vanadium and vanadium compounds results primarily in adverse effects on the respiratory system.
 Quantitative data are, however, insufficient to derive a subchronic or chronic inhalation reference dose.
 Other effects have been reported after oral or inhalation exposures on blood parameters, liver, neurological development, and other organs in rats.

 There is little evidence that vanadium or vanadium compounds are reproductive toxins or teratogens.
-Vanadium pentoxide was reported to be carcinogenic in male rats and in male and female mice by inhalation in an NTP study, although the interpretation of the results has recently been disputed.
+Vanadium pentoxide was reported to be carcinogenic in male rats and in male and female mice by inhalation in an NTP study, although the interpretation of the results has been disputed a few years after the report.
 The carcinogenicity of vanadium has not been determined by the United States Environmental Protection Agency.